 Energy saving refrigerators need air to absorb the heat they extracts from inside the fridge and freezer compartments.
 On older fridges this heat is exchanged, as mentioned above, through a network of coils exposed behind the fridge.
 On newer energy saving refrigerators this network is usually embedded inside the fridge casing, at the surface outside the fridge insulation.
 You can test where your refrigerator heat coils are by taping an electronic probe thermometer to various points on the fridge sides and back, and seeing where it gets hot.
 Any part of the fridge that is warmer than the ambient air is a part that is being used to release heat.

-Your fridge will be more energy efficient if you can keep these heat-exchanging surfaces away from other solids or sources of heat, and keep air flowing freely around the unit.
+Your fridge will be more energy efficient if you can keep heat-exchanging surfaces away from other solids or sources of heat, and keep air flowing freely around the unit, especially where you detect airflow when the compressor is running.
 This means:

 - Leave a gap between the fridge and the back wall

-- Leave gaps between the sides of the fridge and adjoining walls or cabinets.
+- Leave gaps between the sides of the fridge and adjoining walls or cabinets if the sides of the refrigerator get warm.
 It’s probably okay to store the odd broom between the fridge and a wall, but don’t store your extra foam-board insulation there!

 - Don’t build a shelf above the refrigerator that encloses the air space below it